Five Moons: Moscelyne Larkin

 Moscelyne Larkin (Peoria/Eastern Shawnee/Russian, 1925–2012) was born in Miami, Oklahoma.
 Her parents were Ruben Larkin, a Shawnee-Peoria Indian, and Eva Matlagova-Larkin, who was a dancer and trained Moscelyne until her mid-teens.
-And from there she moved to New York and study with Mikhail Mordkin, Anatole Vilzak-Shollar, and Vincenzo Celli.
+From there she moved to New York and studied with Mikhail Mordkin, Anatole Vilzak-Shollar, and Vincenzo Celli.
 Larkin met her husband, Roman Jasinski, when on tour with Ballet Russe.
 On December 24, 1943, Larkin and Jasinski married in Buenos Aires, Argentina.
 They danced together as a couple on tour all throughout WWII.
 They have one son, Roman Larkin Jasinski, and shortly after his birth, they moved to Tulsa, Oklahoma.

 With training from her mother and well known choreographers in New York, Larkin joined the Original Ballet Russe at age 15.
 She also is among the youngest dancers to join a professional company.
 She first joined the Original Ballet Russe as a soloist then began to tour with them around Europe and the Western Hemisphere.
 When her and her family moved back to the United States, she joined the Ballet Russe de Monte Carlo in 1948, where she had many leading roles.
 And on multiple occasions she was the premier ballerina at Radio City Music Hall.
 She and her husband, Jasinski, opened the Tulsa Civic Ballet and School, now the Tulsa Ballet Theatre.
 She taught at the University of Tulsa and taught American Indian children dance.
 She stayed in Tulsa until she died on April 25, 2012.

 Larkin has received multiple honors and awards throughout her successful career.
 She was honored at the Oklahoma Indian Ballerinas Festival in 1957 and 1967, where she performed with the other three American Indian ballerinas in Oklahoma.
 She was inducted into the Oklahoma Hall of Fame in 1978.
 She received the Dance Magazine award in 1988.
 She was named Outstanding Indian by the Council of American Indians in 1976.
 She served on the dance advisory panel for the State Arts Council and she introduced dance into Tulsa's public schools.